Marie Anne de Bourbon: Widowed life (1685–1739)

 The question of rank and precedence always remained central to the dowager princess' life.
 In February 1692, her half-sister Françoise-Marie de Bourbon (1677–1749), who inherited her maiden title of Mademoiselle de Blois, was married to Philippe, Duke of Chartres (1674–1723), heir to the title of Duke of Orléans.
 From the day of the wedding, their 15-year-old sister outranked both the 26-year-old dowager and the 19-year-old Duchess of Bourbon.
 She was given a dowry of 2 million livres, twice the amount that the Princess of Conti and the Duchess of Bourbon had received, as well as the Palais-Royal.
 The young girl deliberately flaunted her position, much to the annoyance of the two formal rivals, who were from then on openly hostile to their sister.

-After the death of Louis XIV on 1 September 1715, leaving his 4-year-old grandson the throne.
-A regency was established and the dowager princess' brother-in-law, Philippe II, Duke of Orléans (1674–1723) was appointed regent, de facto ruling the country between 1715–1723, a period of French history known as régence.
+After the death of Louis XIV on 1 September 1715, leaving his 4-year-old great grandson the throne, a regency was established and the dowager princess' brother-in-law, Philippe II, Duke of Orléans (1674–1723) was appointed regent, de facto ruling the country between 1715 and 1723, a period of French history known as régence.
 In 1721, the princess was put in charge of the education of Louis XV's 3-year-old fiancée, Infanta Mariana Victoria of Spain (1718–1781), her grandniece.
 The engagement was called off 4 years later, as an heir to the throne was desperately desired, but the infanta was too young to conceive.
 She was sent back to Spain in 1725 and later became the Queen (consort) of Portugal.
 After her departure, the princess dowager retired from court and spent her remaining years mainly in the countryside.